ChengyuanSha/coffee/README.md

 # React Coffee Selection App With (Fake) REST API Backend

-Analyze coffee consumption behaviour and prefereces
+Analyze coffee consumption behaviour and prefereces.
+The website is deployed to the cloud but the backend server is not.

 ## Run Locally